What is the FIRE Summit?

 The FIRE Summit is a daylong experience designed to ignite Native youth, giving them a place to start dreaming while exploring their future academic possibilities.
-Middle school and high school students get to create and build relationships with college staff and faculty and other Native students while learning about possible career pathways.
+Middle school and high school students get to create and build relationships with college staff, faculty, and other Native students while learning about possible career pathways.

 For more information or questions related to the event, contact Shanon Millman, Director of Tribal Programming, SPSCC.

-Applications will be accepted February 14 – May 10, 2019, for three $1,000 FIRE Summit scholarships, available to any student who meets the following criteria:
+FIRE Summit scholarships are available to any student who meets the following criteria:

-- Have participated in an indigenous and/or cultural activity (canoe journey, powwow or past FIRE Summit event) or who is registered to attend the 2019 FIRE Summit
+- Have participated in an indigenous and/or cultural activity (canoe journey, powwow, or past FIRE Summit event) or who is registered to attend the 2023 FIRE Summit

 - Are a current high school, Running Start, or SPSCC student